MYTHS AND FACTS RELATED TO SQUINT

 There are several myths related to the perception and treatment of squint especially in children, in whom early evaluation and treatment is crucial.
 The following is an attempt to state the facts from a scientific perspective:

-MYTH 1: SQUINT IN SMALL CHILDREN GOES OFF ON ITS OWN:
+MYTH 1: SQUINT IN SMALL CHILDREN WILL GO AWAY ON ITS OWN:

 FACT : Except in very rare cases, squint does not disappear on its own.
 This is a popular belief harbored by many parents and re-inforced by some doctors too.
 This leads to unnecessary delay in treatment and consequently permanent loss of vision in one eye in the child.
 Squint should be evaluated as soon as diagnosed as only timely intervention can preserve vision and 3 D vision in the child.
 So remember, NO ‘WAIT AND WATCH’!